mossprescott/spelling-bee/README.md

 - see the group score considering your words *and* your friends' words
 - *no hints*, even if you open Web Inspector

+For a demo, see https://spelling-bee-with-enemies.herokuapp.com, but please note that not all of the features work.
+If you're interested in hosting a server for yourself and your friends, get in touch and I can help you get started.

 ## Backend